chaosagent/pokego-mitm/README.md

 - `request_handler(request_code)`
 - `response_handler(response_code)`

-Hanlders should be in the form:
+Handlers should be in the form:

 ```python
 @request_envelope_handler